criblio/appscope/website/src/pages/docs/config-file.md

   #   Default:  true
   #   Override: $SCOPE_CONFIG_EVENT
   #
-  # The connect-event message is the first one set on the connection and
+  # The config-event message is the first one set on the connection and
   # contains details identifying the scoped program and the runtime configs.
   # It's more commonly referred to as the process-start message.
   #